ParthoKumar-27/CSE-2109-Assignment/README.md

 - `Makefile` — Build helpers and foreground run targets (`make server` / `make client`).
 - `README.md` — This file.

-> Note: Implementations are split into `.c` files (non-inline) to avoid duplicate symbol/linker problems and to keep the build simple.

 ---